 Get the full experience from home

 If your student opts to live at home, there are adjustments they can make to ensure they get as much from their college years as they’d hoped.
 Living on campus immerses students in the life and culture of the college.
-Off-campus learners just have to make some extra effort.
+Off-campus learners can have the same experience — with some extra effort.

 For starters, encourage your child to go to orientations and sign up for clubs of interest.
 Many colleges have an organization specifically for commuting students, which is an obvious first stop.

-If possible, your student should try to get a job on campus (or at a college-oriented business nearby).
-It’s a chance to earn money while also having time on campus to soak up the vibes and interact with their peers.
+If possible, your student should try to get a job on campus either through work-study or independently.
+(They can also look at college-oriented business near campus).
+It’s a chance to earn money while also having more time on campus to soak up the vibes and interact with their peers.

 Scoping out common areas on campus, or better yet a formal study group, for work/study time is another way to get more exposure to on-campus life.